-2 Select Preferences.
-The Synchronize Preferences dialog box appears.
+- 1 Select the Menu button in the Synchronize view.
+A pop-up menu appears. - 2 Select Preferences.
+The Synchronize Preferences dialog box appears. - 3 To change whether folders are expanded or collapsed when the Synchronize view opens, select or deselect the Use Compressed Folders as default Synchronize View layout check box (or the Compressed Folders radio button).

-- 3 To change whether folders are expanded or collapsed when the Synchronize view opens, select or deselect the Use Compressed Folders as default Synchronize View layout check box. - To display descriptive text for each change type, select the Show all synchronization information in a resource's text label check box.
+4 To display descriptive text for each change type, select the Show all synchronization information in a resource's text label check box.
 If this feature is enabled, the display looks like this: